Minnesota State Mavericks women's ice hockey: History

 In October 2010, Kathleen Rogan registered a hat trick as the Mavericks defeated No. 6-ranked North Dakota by a 4–2 margin.
 This was the Mavericks first hat trick since Ashley Young registered one against Bemidji State in 2008.

 In 2018 and 2019, the Mavericks played in the Women's Face-Off Classic game hosted by the U.S. Hockey Hall of Fame Museum.
 In 2018, they faced off against Bemidji State, at the Brainerd Essentia Health Sports Center.
 In 2019, they played against the Minnesota Golden Gophers, at the Dakotah!
 Ice Center at Prior Lake, Minnesota.

-On February 8, 2020, the Mavericks beat the Wisconsin Badgers, ranked #1 in the nation at the time, by a score of 3-1, on home ice.
-Maverick goalie Calla Frank made 35 saves, and had a shut-out through two periods.
+On February 8, 2020, the Mavericks beat the Wisconsin Badgers, ranked #1 in the nation at the time, by a score of 3–1, on home ice.
+Maverick goalie Calla Frank made 35 saves and had a shut-out through two periods.
 Minnesota State had not defeated Wisconsin since March 1, 2014.

+After the 2023-24 season, head coach John Harrington stepped down and Shari Dickerman was named the new head coach.